 “This means they may be seeing the light at the end of the tunnel,” said Jody Lurie, a corporate-credit analyst at Janney Montgomery Scott LLC in Philadelphia.
 “A resolution to ResCap is very likely to happen over the next month.
 If it does, there’s no point covering this payment because they’ll meet all their obligations in the bankruptcy filing.”

 Chief Executive Officer Michael Carpenter is searching for ways to repay U.S. bailouts exceeding $17 billion that left the Treasury Department with a 74 percent Ally stake.
-Carpenter, who once predicted that the IPO could value Ally at $30 billion, later said the sale won’t happen until there’s progress on resolving the mortgage unit (ALLY).
+Carpenter, who once predicted that the IPO could value Ally at $30 billion, later said the sale won’t happen until there’s progress on resolving the mortgage unit (ALLY:US).

 ResCap’s $2.12 billion of 9.625 percent notes due in May 2015 rose 1.5 cents to 86.5 cents on the dollar, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
 ResCap has a junk grade from the three large rating companies.